JoanMike/JoanMike/README.md

 - 👋 Hi, I’m @Joanmike
-- 👀 I'm interested in learning as many programming languages as possible.
+- 👀 My goal is to learn as much as possible.
-- 🌱 I’m currently learning Java
+- 🌱 I like code.

 I was always curious to learn how to program.
 In fact, I was trying to learn many years ago, but I had to give it up.